Estimating False Alarm Rates of Sub-Dominant Quasi-normal Modes in GW190521: Introduction

 Quasi-normal modes for a Schwarzschild black hole were first identified by Vishveshwara \cite{Vishveshwara:1970zz,Vishveshwara:1970cc}, and further studied within black hole perturbation theory by Chandrasekhar and Detweiler \cite{Chandrasekhar:1975zza}.
+They were suggested to be the gravitational waves emitted by a perturbed black hole in \cite{Press:1971wr}.
 There remain several outstanding theoretical questions regarding black hole quasi-normal modes which are also important for observational studies.
 The first is the question of the start time for the ringdown.
 When the remnant black hole is formed, it is initially highly distorted away from a Kerr black hole.
 The black hole loses these distortions over time, and at some point it can be considered to be a linear perturbation of a Kerr black hole.
-It is not clear when (and if \cite{Thrane:2017lqn}) this perturbative regime can be distinguished.
+There is some evidence that we can go closer to the merger with just the usual quasi-normal modes defined within linear perturbation theory by including overtones \cite{Giesler:2019uxc,Mourier:2020mwa}.
+This is also related to the earlier work on the close-limit approximation which shows that it is possible to model the merger regime within linear perturbation theory \cite{Price:1994pm,Anninos:1995vf}.
+On the other hand, there is also more recent evidence of the presence of quadratic combinations of the quasi-normal modes which would arise in second-order perturbation theory \cite{Cheung:2022rbm,Mitman:2022qdl,Khera:2023oyf} but these will be sub-dominant and for observational purposes we can consider linear perturbation theory to be a good approximation a short time after the merger.
+It is not clear when (and if \cite{Thrane:2017lqn}) this perturbative regime can be distinguished and the choice of start time is an important issue.
 See \cite{Kamaretsos:2011um,Bhagwat:2017tkm} for studies of the start time of the ringdown phase, and \cite{Okounkova:2020vwu,Mitman:2022qdl,Lagos:2022otp,Cheung:2022rbm} for studies of possible non-linear effects.
 The different regimes seen in the gravitational wave signal are expected to have counterparts in the strong field dynamical spacetime region near the binary system \cite{Jaramillo:2012rr,Jaramillo:2011re,Prasad:2020xgr}.
 See e.g. \cite{Mourier:2020mwa,Forteza:2021wfq,Pook-Kolb:2020jlr,Gupta:2018znn,Chen:2022dxt} for studies of black hole horizon geometry in the post-merger phase and whether a ringdown regime can be identified using the horizon dynamics as well.